ManolisG11/Qoralis/README.md

    sudo reboot
    ```

-After reboot, Pegasus Frontend will launch automatically with the stylish **library** theme — ready for your Minecraft and Steam Link games!
+After reboot, Pegasus Frontend will launch automatically with the stylish **library** theme!

 ---